QubesOS/qubes-posts/2025-08-10-qubes-os-4-3-0-rc1-available-for-testing.md

 - Xen upgraded to version 4.19 ([#9420](https://github.com/QubesOS/qubes-issues/issues/9420)).
 - Default Fedora template upgraded to Fedora 42 (older releases not supported).
 - Default Debian template upgraded to Debian 13 (older releases not supported).
-- Default Whonix templates upgraded to Whonix 17.4.3 (older releases not supported).
+- Default Whonix templates upgraded to Whonix 17.4.3 (versions older than release 17 not supported).
 - Preloaded disposables ([#1512](https://github.com/QubesOS/qubes-issues/issues/1512))
 - Device "self-identity oriented" assignment (a.k.a.
 New Devices API) ([#9325](https://github.com/QubesOS/qubes-issues/issues/9325))
 - QWT (Qubes Windows Tools) reintroduced with improved features ([#1861](https://github.com/QubesOS/qubes-issues/issues/1861)).

-These are just a few highlights of the many changes included in this release.
-For a more comprehensive list of changes, see the [Qubes OS 4.3.0 release notes](https://qubes-doc--1504.org.readthedocs.build/en/1504/developer/releases/4_3/release-notes.html). (**Note:** This is a temporary link to an early preview of the release notes, which are continually being updated as we progress toward the eventual stable release.)
+These are just a few highlights from the many changes included in this release.
+For a more comprehensive list of changes, see the [Qubes OS 4.3.0 release notes](https://qubes-doc--1504.org.readthedocs.build/en/1504/developer/releases/4_3/release-notes.html).
+(This is a temporary link to an early preview of the release notes, which are continually being updated as we progress toward the eventual stable release.)

 ## When is the stable release?